catbeckett/Team-Profile-Generator/README.md

 ## Contribution

 Please feel free to submit a pull request if you would like to contribute to this project.
+Please see link to the GitHub repository here:  https://catbeckett.github.io/Team-Profile-Generator/

 ## License